-Grading: There will be several problem sets and reports, three tests, one or two group projects and a comprehensive (open book - open notebook) final exam.
+Grading: There will be several problem sets, projects and reports, four tests and a comprehensive (open book - open notebook) final exam.
 These items will be weighted as follows:

-Problem sets, reports and projects: 35%
+Problem sets, reports and projects: 40%

-3 Tests $(15\% \text{ each})$ 45%
+4 Tests $(12\% \text{ each})$ 48%

-Final Exam 20%
+Final Exam 12%

+1 111 1 1 1 1 1 1 1 1 1 .
+1

-\The final exam may be given more weight if it demonstrates improved understanding.
+\The final exam will be given more weight if it demonstrates improved understanding.

 Equipment: You will need a pair of compasses and a straight edge for the constructions on the problem sets and the tests.
+I have construction sets to lend if you need one.
 A scientific calculator like the TI84 or TI89 will be very useful.
+For the first time this course is meeting in a computer cluster and we will be taking advantage of Geometer's Sketchpad - a geometry software package.

-Joint Work on Projects and Problem Sets: Work on the projects will be done by groups, submitting a group report.
-For the problem sets, you should get help from me or from other students in the class if you get stuck on a problem.
+Getting Help on Projects and Problem Sets: If you get stuck on the projects and problem sets, you should get help from me or from other students in the class.
 However, you must write up your own solutions and include the names of any people that you worked with or consulted.